Legal Issues In Divorce. Find Answers To Your Questions Below

 Is it true that going to court is the only way to ensure you’ll get your fair share?

 No, there are alternative ways to ensure you get your fair share.
 A mediated divorce is when both parties agree to mediation meetings with a professional mediator who acts as a neutral third party to allow the couples to try and resolve the major disputes in a divorce proceeding.
 The two parties meet with a mediator who does not represent either of them.
-It is not uncommon for parties to have several meetings with a mediator in order to completely resolve all of the conflicts surrounding dissolution of marriage.
+It is not uncommon for parties to have several meetings with a mediator in order to completely resolve all of the conflicts surrounding the dissolution of a marriage.

 Collaborative divorces occur when both parties agree to work collaboratively to resolve any issues in the marriage dissolution through joint sessions with their attorneys and other third parties in order to come up with a marital settlement agreement that is not only beneficial for both parties but keeps in mind what is in the best interest of the family unit.
 The attorneys for both sides as well as both spouses must agree to the collaborative divorce process.
 The first step in the process is to have both parties and their attorneys sign a “no court” agreement.
 The spouses and attorneys then participate in “four-way” meetings to negotiate all remaining issues in the divorce.
-As part of the negotiation process, outside collaborative professionals may be utilized when recommended by the attorneys, including financial neutrals, divorce coaches and child custody specialists.
+As part of the negotiation process, outside collaborative professionals may be utilized when recommended by the attorneys, including financial neutrals, divorce coaches, and child custody specialists.
 Ultimately, if an agreement can be reached, the collaborative divorce attorneys can complete the case uncontested in court.

 Arbitrated divorces are when both parties agree to arbitrate the remaining issues in their divorce proceedings.
 This type of divorce has the parties meet with a neutral arbitrator, usually an attorney, who hears the issues in a divorce proceeding and resolves all outstanding issues between the parties.
 Arbitration is usually binding and cannot be appealed by either party.
 Arbitration acts as one way to avoid the lengthy process of going to court while still having a neutral third party decide on the issues.

 Parties can participate in alternative dispute resolution prior to filing.
 This allows both sides to ascertain the strengths and weaknesses of their positions.
-Especially in the context of dissolution where child custody and support are at issue, alternative dispute resolutions may help the parties’ to avoid increased animosity that sometimes results in court proceedings.
+Especially in the context of dissolution where child custody and support are at issue, alternative dispute resolutions may help the parties to avoid increased animosity that sometimes results in court proceedings.
 Participating in mediation or arbitration may result in the parties forgoing proceedings in a formal court setting altogether.
 The financial costs to the parties may also be reduced if they are able to reach a settlement.
-Overall, the parties to the alternative dispute resolution have more control over the pace and nature of their issues than they might be afforded in the court system.
+Overall, the parties that opt for alternative dispute resolution have more control over the pace and nature of their issues than they might be afforded in the court system.
 Collaborative Family Law is a growing way to provide alternative dispute resolution to parties.
 Collaborative Family Law provides a diverse group of independent professionals, including attorneys, financial advisors, and mental health professionals, who can help work together to try and resolve a case.
 Co-parenting professionals can also be on hand to deal with the emotional and practical aspects of custody and shared parenting.

 My spouse and I are about to divorce and I’m concerned that the divorce process is going to disrupt my business.
 What can I do to protect myself from interference from her and her lawyer?

 Often, the largest asset in a case where one spouse owns a business is the business itself, and often the biggest assets of that business are not liquid.
-Marital property and debt is to be divided in accordance with the law in your particular state.
-However, in a general sense, in dissolution of marriage action, assets and debts have to be divided in a just manner or as set forth by the laws in your state.
-In order to achieve a just division, it is vital to have a business properly valuated to achieve that end.
+Marital property and debt are to be divided in accordance with the law in your particular state.
+However, in a general sense, in the dissolution of marriage action, assets and debts have to be divided in a just manner or as set forth by the laws in your state.
+In order to achieve a just division, it is vital to have a business properly evaluated to achieve that end.

 Some of the potential ways to protect your business in a divorce include: keeping the business as separate property in your name only and not using marital funds at all in the business; referencing the business in a prenuptial or postnuptial agreement; or using a partnership, Shareholder, LLC, limited partnerships or domestic asset protection trusts.